 Here it is after 5 weeks:

 After 4-6 weeks, your ginger root should be ready for planting in a pot.
 The largest roots and shoots should be a couple of inches long.
+I like flower pots with saucers like these ones.

 The whole thing may look odd but if there’s new growth, you’re good.